ClusterHQ/flocker/docs/indepth/installation.rst

    :prompt: [root@node]#

-Post installation configuration for Fedora 20 and Centos 7
+Post installation configuration for Fedora 20 and CentOS 7
 ----------------------------------------------------------

 Installing ``flocker-node`` will automatically install Docker, but the ``docker`` service may not have been enabled or started.